Anthony Moris: Club career

 In January 2014, Moris was loaned out to then-Belgian First Division B club Sint-Truiden.
 He made his competitive debut for the club on 1 February 2014 in a 1–1 home draw with Roeselare, coming on as a 79th-minute substitute for Davy Schollen.
 He played in just eight more competitive matches during the duration of his loan, with three in the league and five in the playoffs.
 Moris kept four clean sheets during the loan, including one in his eleven-minute stint on his debut.

 In early 2015, Moris was picked up by K.V.
 Mechelen.
 He made his league debut for the club on 5 April 2015, coming on as an 88th-minute substitute for Wouter Biebauw in a 4–1 home victory over Waasland-Beveren.
 On 25 April 2015, in just his third match for the club, Moris suffered a cruciate ligament rupture in his left knee, ending his first season with the club prematurely.
 In October 2016, in a league match against Anderlecht, Moris tore his meniscus.
 On 25 March 2017, in a World Cup qualifying match against France, Moris tore his cruciate ligament again, this time in his right knee.

 On 18 July 2018, Moris and Mechelen mutually parted ways.
 The next day, he signed for Belgian First Amateur Division club R.E.
 Virton on a free transfer.
 He made his league debut for the club on 1 September 2018, playing all ninety minutes of a 3–0 away victory over Dessel Sport.

 Moris signed a three-year deal with Union Saint-Gilloise on 30 July 2020.
+Having appeared in 26 of the team's 28 league games, Moris helped Union to win promotion by becoming champion of the Belgian First Division B. In their first season in the top flight since 1973, Moris played games but one, keeping 17 clean sheets and finishing second.

+The Luxembourger remained Union's starting goalkeeper throughout the 2022–23 season, narrowly missing out on the league title on the final matchday.
+He also played in ten Europa League fixtures, reaching the quarter finals.
+In the 2024–25 season, he captained the team to the league title, Union's first since the 1934–35 season.

+On 16 July 2025, Union Saint-Gilloise confirmed that Moris had departed the club after five seasons.
+He subsequently signed with Saudi Pro League side Al-Khaleej.